senzing-garage/knowledge-base/proposals/quickstart-grpc/map-and-load-your-own-data.md

 ## Prerequisites

-The Senzing QuickStart using Python over gRPC requires the following prerequisites:

-1. [Run senzing/demo-quickstart Docker container]
-1. [Python 3]
+1. See [Prerequisites].
-1. [senzing-grpc] Python package.

-    1. If using Python virtual enviroment, activate virtual environment.
-       Example:

-        ```console
-        python3 -m venv .venv
-        source .venv/bin/activate

-        ```

-    1. To install, run:

-        ```console
-        python3 -m pip install --upgrade senzing-grpc

-        ```

 ## Create your input file

-4. On your local workstation, create a file of JSON-lines with your data to be loaded into Senzing.
+2. On your local workstation, create a file of JSON-lines with your data to be loaded into Senzing.

    As an example, download [example-data-for-senzing.json] into your `Downloads` directory.

 ## Start interactive Python session

-5. Start an interactive Python session.
+3. Start an interactive Python session.
    Example:

     ```console